Periventricular Leukomalacia Causes

 Did You Know?

 White matter is located deep inside the brain.
-It sends information between the nerve cells and the spinal cord, and from one part of the brain to another.
-It also controls motor function.
+It sends information between the nerve cells and the spinal cord and from one part of the brain to another.
+It helps the body process information and controls motor function.

 When these nerve paths are damaged, children may have tight or spastic (shaky) muscles and experience weakness.
 Infants with PVL are more likely to develop cerebral palsy and often have vision problems, learning disabilities, and other developmental delays.